“Sometimes my shoulder feels like pins and needles, what is it?”

 Degenerative Disc Disease: Despite the name, degenerative disc disease is actually a condition in which natural, age-related wear-and-tear on a disc causes pain, instability, and other symptoms.
 This condition usually does not result in long-term disability, and most cases can be managed using non-surgical treatment methods.

 All of these conditions can be treated right in our office and without surgery.
 If you have a feeling of pins and needles come in and get evaluated!
 We promise you will get better, faster here.
-Call 908-756-1960 or book your appointment today.
+If you have any questions about physical therapy in NJ, call 908-756-1960 or book your appointment today.